Home / Blog / How to self-host Hermes Agent (and why most people quit halfway)

 What you need before you start

 A Linux VPS with at least 2 vCPU and 4 GB RAM.
 Hetzner's CX22 (~€7.49/month) or CX32 (€17.99/month, recommended for browser automation) are solid options.
 DigitalOcean's 4GB Droplet is $24/month.
-Alternatively, Hermes runs on Modal or Daytona serverless infrastructure at near-zero idle cost — useful for bursty workloads, but cold-start latency makes it unsuitable for sub-minute cron tasks.
-Do not use the cheapest 1 GB RAM VPS tier — browser automation and subagent delegation crash frequently on it.
+Hermes also runs on Modal or Daytona serverless infrastructure at near-zero idle cost — useful for bursty workloads, but cold-start latency makes it unsuitable for sub-minute cron tasks.
+Do not use a 1 GB RAM VPS — browser automation and subagent delegation crash frequently on it.

 The actual setup process

-Start by provisioning the server with a fresh Ubuntu 24.04 image.
-Add a non-root user with sudo privileges — you do not want to run the agent as root, and the Hermes security model assumes it is running under a restricted user account.
+Provision the server with a fresh Ubuntu 24.04 image.
+Add a non-root user with sudo privileges — the Hermes security model assumes it runs under a restricted user account, not root.
 SSH in as that user and install Docker following the official Docker documentation for Ubuntu.

 The installer handles the heavy lifting: run the one-liner from the documentation and it installs uv, Python 3.11, Node.js v22, ripgrep, ffmpeg, and the virtual environment without requiring sudo.
-Then run `hermes setup` for the interactive wizard — it walks you through model provider, terminal backend (local, Docker, SSH, Singularity, or Modal), and gateway platform connections.
+Then run hermes setup for the interactive wizard — it walks through model provider, terminal backend (local, Docker, SSH, Singularity, or Modal), and gateway platform connections.

-Run `docker compose up -d`.
-If everything is configured correctly, Caddy will provision an SSL certificate automatically and the web interface will be accessible at your domain within a minute or two.
-More often, something in the networking configuration needs adjusting — the most common issues are DNS not propagated yet, a firewall rule blocking port 443, or a conflict between Caddy and another process on port 80.
+Copy .env.example to .env and fill in the essentials: AI provider key, optional Firecrawl key for browser tasks, Telegram/Discord/Slack tokens for the gateway.
+For the terminal backend, run hermes config set terminal.backend docker to isolate shell commands in Docker rather than on the host.
+Then docker compose up -d.
+If everything is configured correctly, Caddy will provision an SSL certificate and the web interface will be accessible at your domain within a minute or two.
+More often, something in the networking configuration needs adjusting — DNS not propagated yet, a firewall rule blocking port 443, or a conflict between Caddy and another process on port 80.

 The parts that break

 Browser automation is the main friction point.
-The headless Chromium browser the agent uses requires specific system libraries that are not always present in minimal Docker images.
-If you get errors about missing libraries when the agent tries to open a browser, you need to add those libraries to the container image.
-The project README covers this, but it requires rebuilding the Docker image rather than just pulling the published one.
+The headless Chromium browser requires specific system libraries not always present in minimal Docker images.
+Errors about missing libraries when the agent tries to open a browser mean you need to add those libraries to the container image — which requires rebuilding the Docker image rather than just pulling the published one.
+The project README covers this, but it is not a one-command fix.

 Memory persistence breaks in subtle ways.
-The storage volume for the agent's memory is mounted into the container, but if you run `docker compose down` and then `docker compose up` without being careful about volume names, Docker can create a fresh volume and the agent starts with empty memory.
-This catches people the first time.
+The storage volume for memory is mounted into the container, but if you run docker compose down and then docker compose up without being careful about volume names, Docker can create a fresh volume and the agent starts empty.
 Always use named volumes and check them explicitly before restarting.
+This catches people the first time — and sometimes the second.

 Updates are the ongoing headache.
-Pulling a new version of the Hermes Agent repository and rebuilding sometimes changes the schema of the memory storage or environment variable names.
-Hermes v0.5.0 ships with a migration tool that imports memory layers, API settings, and skills from existing environments (including OpenClaw setups), which helps — but running `hermes update` and discovering a config key changed still requires manual fixing.
-If you do not keep backups, you can lose accumulated agent memory during an upgrade.
+Pulling a new version and rebuilding sometimes changes the schema of memory storage or environment variable names.
+Hermes v0.5.0 ships with a migration tool that imports memory layers, API settings, and skills from existing environments, which helps — but running hermes update and discovering a config key changed still requires manual fixing.
+Without backups, you can lose accumulated agent memory during an upgrade.

 What it costs